 by Tony Vidler

-It helps to understand that there HAS been a paradigm shift in recent years as more and more information becomes available, and it is a struggle to cut through the market noise and just get attention to begin with.
+There has been a paradigm shift in recent years as more and more information is available, and on more and more channels, and it IS a struggle to cut through the market noise and just get attention to begin with.

-In the past, when people had more time, an event occurred which got customers attention.
-Perhaps a change in circumstances in their life that made them go looking for a solution, or they were approached by an adviser directly, or some advertising or marketing caught their attention and triggered a response.
+In the past there was usually an event which occurred which got customers attention and made them go looking for information.
+In our professional context, that was perhaps a change in circumstances in their life that made them go looking for a solution, or they were approached by an adviser directly, or some advertising or marketing caught their attention and triggered a response.
+Something got the customers attention and made them want further information.

-Now there is so much change, happening at a rapidly increasing pace, that many customers have become inured to it.
+Now however customers willingly immerse themselves in information streams as a form of entertainment.
+As a result they have become accustomed to screening information out, rather than seeking to include it in their thinking.there is so much change, happening at a rapidly increasing pace, that many customers have become inured to it.

-In a world where their is a veritable torrent of information, advertising and marketing, simply getting attention that matters requires a longer lead-in period and a gradual building up of credibility and trust.
+Simply getting attention usually requires a longer lead-in period and a gradual building up of credibility and trust.
+It is about continual presence and consistency of message.

 1. the audience for different networks have different expectations and ways of using the networks.